 - Anticipated completion of employment support services within a 52 week time frame

 - other areas of life that might interfere with focusing on employment are addressed and other essential resources (e.g. housing, health supports) are established, and

 - the individual is not eligible for services from other providers (e.g. Ontario Disability Support Program-Employment Supports)

 Bridging Employment Supports (BES) and Links to Work (LTW) comply with Ontario’s personal and personal health information privacy standards.
-The BES and LTW programs, as part of CMHA WW, a health service provider, deliver the Ontario Employment Assistance Services under an agreement with the Ministry of Training, Colleges and Universities (MTCU).
+The BES and LTW programs, as part of CMHA WW, a health service provider, deliver the Ontario Employment Assistance Services under an agreement with the Ministry of Advanced Education and Skills Development.
 The Ministry collects your personal and personal health information in accordance with the Freedom of Information and Protection of Privacy Act, (FIPPA) as well as the Personal Health Information and Protection Act (PHIPA).

 New Directions is funded by the WWLHIN and provides supports to people with significant mental health issues who are active in Long-Term Support Coordination through the Canadian Mental Health Association Waterloo Wellington (CMHA WW).
 This service supports people to acquire and maintain meaningful activities such as volunteering or paid employment.
 Please contact your support coordinator for more information.